On the weekend, Dave and I made a quick trip across the border so I could use the great coupons that Joanns emailed out last week.

 Write the name and weight on it and slip it around the roll of interfacing.

-I keep interfacing scraps in labelled Ziploc® bags in the bottom of a plastic storage bin.(<-affiliate link)
+I keep interfacing scraps in labelled Ziploc® bags in the bottom of a Sterilite 28 Quart Storage Container.

 I’m all stocked up on fusible interfacing for a while!

-Save this post for future reference by clicking on the photo below or by clicking on the Pinterest button underneath this post.
+Save How to Storage Interfacing for future reference by clicking on the photo below or by clicking on the Pinterest button underneath this post.

 And of course, I’d love it if you shared it on Twitter and Facebook as well. 🙂